The Consumer Protection Cooperation (CPC) is a network of authorities responsible for enforcing EU consumer protection laws in EU/EEA countries.

 - authorities can also alert each other to malpractices that could spread to other countries.

 - authorities, with the facilitation of the Commission, can also coordinate their approach on the application of consumer protection law to address wide-spread infringements.

 - CPC network's 2013 sweep, which targeted travel websites.

 - New shared enforcement approach to in-app purchases, launched by the CPC with Commission coordination (2013-2014).

 - Projects to boost the CPC network's capacity for online enforcement, part-funded by the Commission (2013-2014).

 - Commission review of the CPC's coordination mechanisms continued, identifying areas for further improvement:

 What is a "sweep"?

-A "sweep" is an exercise to enforce EU law.
-It is carried out by national enforcement authorities who conduct simultaneous, coordinated checks for breaches in consumer law in a particular sector.
+A "sweep" is a set of checks carried out simultaneously by national enforcement authorities to identify breaches of EU consumer law in a given sector.